wazo-platform/wazo-doc/source/developers/cti_server/cti_protocol.rst

 * presence : actual presence of the user
 * userid : the user id, can be used as a reference
 * capas
-   * userstatus : a list of available status
+   * userstatus : a list of available statuses
       * status name
       * color
       * selectionnable status from this status
       * default action to be done when this status is selected
       * long name
    * services : list of availble services
-   * phonestatus : list of available phonestatus with default colors and descriptive names
+   * phonestatus : list of available phonestatuses with default colors and descriptive names
    * capaxlets : List of xlets configured for this profile
    * appliname